 Since the LLC Operating Agreement is a contract, it must be agreed to by all participating parties.
 While Section 18-101 of the Delaware Limited Liability Company Act states that a limited liability company Operating Agreement may be "written, oral, or implied," typically people write out the Operating Agreement and have it signed before a notary public, with a copy of the notarized document provided for each signer.
 Having a hard copy of your LLC Operating Agreement will also allow you to refer back if there are any questions or disputes.

 While there’s no universal formula, most of the talking points on a Delaware LLC Operating Agreement have some overlap from business to business.
-For example, including some language about the key members, their rights, and guidelines for joining and departing from the company.
+For example, including some language about the key members, their rights, and guidelines for joining and departing from the company are all commonplace.
 It’s also worthwhile to answer questions about the future of the company.
 How will assets be divided if the company gets dissolved?
 How can members change the Delaware LLC Operating Agreement in the future?

 Once implemented, a Delaware LLC Operating Agreement will remain in force until amended or changed by the unanimous consent of the LLC members, unless the Agreement itself states an expiration date.

 No, your Operating Agreement does not need to be notarized.
-Your Delaware LLC Operating Agreement is your company's personal property and is not required by us nor by the State of Delaware to be filed publicly.
+Your Delaware LLC Operating Agreement is your company's personal property and is not required by the State of Delaware to be filed publicly.

-Typically, the IRS also does not require that you publicly file your LLC Operating Agreement with your annual tax forms, or to obtain an Employer's Identification Number (EIN); however, a bank may require a copy of the LLC Operating Agreement and an EIN if you wish to open a bank account for your Delaware LLC.
+Typically, the IRS also does not require that you publicly file your LLC Operating Agreement with your annual tax forms, or to obtain an Employer Identification Number (EIN).
+However, a bank may require a copy of the LLC Operating Agreement and an EIN if you wish to open a bank account for your Delaware LLC.

 You may form your Delaware LLC before you have established an Operating Agreement, or you may write an Operating Agreement and then form your Delaware LLC.
 Either is permissible.